chrisschmitz/commandbox-hostupdater/README.md

 ### Usage
 *In order for the module to be able to modify your hosts file you need to start CommandBox with administrator privileges.*
+*For Mac and Linux users that means you have to start CommandBox with `sudo box`*

 Just provide a host name for your server.